dylech30th/dylech30th/README.md

 * 💡  Modeling Computation
 * 🔀 Theory of Compilation

+while I'm trying to walk into some new areas (not ever started yet though😝) such as:

+* 🍽️ Mathematical logic and Set theory
+* 📖 Philosophy

 💪 Currently, I am learning Discrete Mathematics and Theory of Compilation.
 Further plan is start learning Computer Architecture and CPU Architecture.

 📝 I often share my experiences&opinions and notes on my blog: [dylech30th's blog](https://sora.ink), welcome to pay a visit and leave a comment, I'll treat it as the most valuable thing among the world 💖